- “After these things”

 Through faith in Messiah’s priestly ministry we receive redemption, *removal of punishment for our transgressions, restored peace with the Almighty, and a new nature that is sinless and devoted to the Father.
 This is all possible through the Messiah’s one time sacrifice on the accursed tree that is configured according to the Hebrew Sign of the Tav; which has cleansed us of our sins and made it possible for us to receive from our (Israel’s) Father the gift of the Indwelling Presence of His Holy Spirit.

-*The removal of punishment does not negate the need for our being disciplined by G-d our Father.
-G-d disciplines His children.
+*The removal of punishment does not negate the need for our being disciplined by God our Father.
+God disciplines His children.
 His discipline is painful for a season but its purpose is in no way to punish us but only by His chesed (חֶסֶד-loving-kindness, grace) to produce in us His fruit (פרי) of shalom (שלום-peace) and tzedakah (צדקה-righteousness).
 Therefore He disciplines us for our good, so that we may share His holiness.

 Over-night only the rod of Levi, made out of a dead almond branch, came to life (resurrected from the dead).

 The once dead rod of Levi blossomed, budded and gave forth fruit.
 Levi in Hebrew means joined or united.
-When Messiah is made the High Priest of all the nations, tribes and families of the world Adonai’s life will fill the earth with His knowledge and grace.
+When Messiah is made the High Priest of all the nations, tribes and families of the world HaShem’s life will fill the earth with His knowledge and grace.